 To me, writing means many things: the pleasure (and challenge) of crafting a story, a space I can go to that is purely mine and is not determined by money, the cooperation of others, or the weather.
 In addition, I generally set my novels in other countries, allowing me the opportunity to spend an afternoon in the lakes and mountains of Switzerland while those around me are enduring yet another blustery, wet Scottish afternoon…

-I have included photographs in this website because beautiful places inspire me to write.
-It’s no coincidence, I believe, that my passion for writing developed during my time in France, when I was surrounded by mountains and the most glorious, ever-changing light.
+I’ve included photographs in this website because beautiful places inspire me to write.
+I’m convinced that my passion for writing developed during my time in France, when I was surrounded by mountains and the most glorious, ever-changing light.

 More about me:

-- Lived in Australia and New Zealand for two years.
+I lived in Australia and New Zealand for two years.
+Travelling remains my passion.

-- Wrote my first novel aged 10, a crime story aka Sherlock Holmes, entitled The Missing Piece of Paper.
+I wrote my first novel aged 10, a crime story aka Sherlock Holmes, entitled The Missing Piece of Paper.
 Wish I’d kept it.
-Wish my ability to devise enticing titles for my novels had improved.
+My ability to devise enticing titles for my novels hasn’t improved.

-- The more I get into writing, the less of a domestic goddess I become.
-Fortunately my partner enjoys cooking and in emergencies has been known to brandish a duster.
+The more I get into writing, the less of a domestic goddess I become.
+This doesn’t bode well for the future.

-- Several years ago, discovered I had a talent for drumming.
+Several years ago, I discovered I had a talent for drumming.

-- In the absence of having a conservatory, have turned our sitting room into a jungle of plants.
+In the absence of a conservatory, I’ve turned our sitting room into a jungle of plants.